 Game Design & Development

 Hello.
 I'm André!
-I'm a graduate Game Designer and Unity-certified C# game programmer living in São Paulo, Brazil.
+I'm a graduate Game Designer and Unity-certified C# game developer living in São Paulo, Brazil.

 I'm more than 10 years into the game development business, which gave me all sorts of experience with game programming, including mobile deployment, backend integrations, social sharing, augmented and virtual reality, database models, and more.